 What is Unidirectional Flushing (UDF)?

+EPCOR will be cleaning the water mains using a UDF approach.
 UDF simply means guiding water in a single direction through the pipes by systematically closing valves and releasing it through fire hydrants.

-If you're a residential customer, you can expect temporarily cloudy water or low water pressure for the duration of the flush in your area.
+You may experience temporarily cloudy water or low water pressure for the duration of the flush in your area.
 Your water won't be turned off and you'll continue to receive uninterrupted water service to your home.

 How long will UDF take?